-The Corporation's flagship asset is the AurMac Project (formerly "Aurex-McQuesten") located in the Mayo Mining District.
+The Company's flagship asset is the AurMac Project located in the Mayo Mining District.

-The Corporation has earned a 51% interest in and has the right to earn a 100% interest in each of the Aurex Property and McQuesten Property.
+The Corporation has earned a 51% interest in and has the right to earn a 100% interest in each of the Aurex Property and McQuesten Property (see subsequent events) subject to certain royalties.
 The original Aurex and McQuesten gold properties are contiguous, comprising 8,230 hectares and approximately 1,000 hectares and are both highly prospective for intrusive-related gold mineralization, and include areas of historic gold production (lode and placer), in the prolific Mayo Mining District, Yukon Territory.
-The Company has staked additional 100% owned claims around the original properties and has brought the AurMac Project up to approximately 173 square kilometres ("km2") in size.
+The Company has staked additional 100% owned claims around the original properties and has brought the AurMac project up to approximately 173 square kilometres in size.